 The Startup and Innovator visa categories are for non-EEA nationals wishing to set up a business in the UK.
 To qualify for a visa in either category, applicants must first obtain an endorsement from an approved endorsing body.
 All applications will be assessed for Innovation, Viability and Scalability.

-In September 2019, Tech Nation will begin processing endorsement applications on behalf of digital technology entrepreneurs for both of these new routes, building upon our successful operation of the Tier 1 Exceptional Talent visa and extending our support for international entrepreneurs wishing to establish their tech business in the UK.
+Tech Nation will process endorsement applications on behalf of digital technology entrepreneurs for both of these new routes, building upon our successful operation of the Tier 1 Exceptional Talent visa and extending our support for international entrepreneurs wishing to establish their product-led digital technology businesses in the UK.

-Over the next few months we will apply frequent updates to this page, so please keep checking this page for more information.
+We will apply updates to this page when they become available, so please keep checking this page for more information.
 Below is an overview of each visa route.

 The Start-up category is for early-stage but high potential entrepreneurs starting a business in the UK for the first time.

 - Applicants do not need any funds to invest in their business at this stage, and must not have previously set up a business in the UK.

 - Successful applicants are granted leave for 2 years and can also bring their family members (spouses/partners and children under 18) to the UK.

 - During the granted period of leave applicants will spend the majority of their time developing their businesses but can also take on other work outside of their businesses, to support themselves.

 - At the end of 2 years, Startup visa holders can switch into the Innovator category (see below) to extend their stay and develop their businesses in the UK.